getlantern/gost/README.md

 gost get github.com/getlantern.org/flashlight
 ```

-At this point, you have a gost repo that incorporates flashlight and all of
+At this point, we have a gost repo that incorporates flashlight and all of
 its dependencies (including test dependencies).
-You may want to go ahead and
+We may want to go ahead and
 push upstream now.

 ```